-Galway is often referred to as the cultural capital of Ireland and in fact, was named the European Capital of Culture for 2020.
+Galway is often referred to as the cultural capital of Ireland and in fact, was named the European Capital of Culture.
 It’s a lively city, full of art, music, and festivals that draw visitors from all over the world.
 For such a vibrant city, Galway is relatively small, so no matter which of the hotels in County Galway Ireland that you choose, you will find it easy to get around and see the sights.
 Using our guide to the best Galway Ireland hotels and neighborhoods, you will be able to easily decide where to stay in Galway Ireland.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.